Damien-Garcia-Bioinformatics/protein-design/README.md

     *Manoj Tyagi, Venkataraman S. Gowri, Narayanaswamy Srinivasan, Alexandre G. de Brevern, Bernard Offmann*.
     - Extension of a local backbone description using a structural alphabet: A new approach to the sequence-structure relationship
     *Alexandre G. de Brevern, Hélène Valadié, Serge Hazout, Catherine Etchebest*

+- **DSSP:**
+    - Knowledge-based protein secondary structure assignment *Dmitrij Frishman, Patrick Argos*
+    ```
+        SPDX-License-Identifier: BSD-2-Clause

+        Copyright (c) 2020 NKI/AVL, Netherlands Cancer Institute
+        Redistribution and use in source and binary forms, with or without
+        modification, are permitted provided that the following conditions are met:
+        1. Redistributions of source code must retain the above copyright notice, this
+        list of conditions and the following disclaimer
+        2. Redistributions in binary form must reproduce the above copyright notice,
+        this list of conditions and the following disclaimer in the documentation
+        and/or other materials provided with the distribution.

+        THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND
+        ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED
+        WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE
+        DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR
+        ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES
+        (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES;
+        LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND
+        ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT
+        (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS
+        SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+    ```